webcomponents/webcomponents.github.io/src/documents/articles/interview-with-travis-leithead.html.md

 ### How did you get involved with Web Components and what does it mean at Microsoft to be involved with Web Components?

 I think it all started back in 2008 or 2009.
-A former co-worker of mine named Tony Ross and I were invited to a call with Google.
-I think Raphael Weinstein and maybe Dimitri were involved at that point but I can't recall.
+A former co-worker of mine named [Tony Ross](https://www.linkedin.com/pub/tony-ross/8b/882/51) and I were invited to a call with
+Google.
+I think [Raphael Weinstein](https://plus.google.com/111386188573471152118/) and maybe [Dimitri Glazkov](https://plus.google.com/+DimitriGlazkov/) were involved at that point but I can't recall.
 They wanted to talk to us about data binding.
 They knew we had a data binding system with HTML tables and they wanted to pick our brains on what a good system would be.
 We sat down and talked about it and our point of view was "Oh my goodness!
 Don't go there right now!".
 This is fraught with dragons.
 You're going to pick an approach and it's going to be wrong.
 Maybe think about decomposing that problem a little bit.

-The next time we heard from them (maybe it was a year or two later), they had started down [the current] direction of separate specs and this vision sort of the way you start to see it formed now with Shadow DOM, Custom Elements, templates and all that.
+The next time we heard from them (maybe it was a year or two later), they had started down [the current direction](http://www.w3.org/wiki/WebComponents/) of separate specs and this vision sort of the way you start to see it formed now with Shadow DOM, Custom Elements, templates and all that.
 And so I've been involved from the periphery since those early days and then got more involved as we helped Raphael with the template spec.
 Tony Ross was one of the editors before Templates got integrated with HTML.